agnesoft/adev/projects/Catch2/docs/contributing.md

 whether it is bisecting, reverting, or something else, easier.

-_When submitting a pull request please do not include changes to the single include.
+_When submitting a pull request please do not include changes to the amalgamated distribution files.
 This means do not include them in your git commits!_

 When addressing review comments in a MR, please do not rebase/squash the commits immediately.
 Doing so makes it harder to review the new changes,